 The problems you’ll face when firing a salesperson

-Your job as a sales manager is to get the best out of your team and serve the company’s needs.
+However, your job as a sales manager is to get the best out of your team and serve the company’s needs.
 You can’t afford to carry a team member who doesn’t perform or is destroying the sales force’s morale.

-Many managers struggle with the real and human desire to avoid unpleasantness.
+Emotional discomfort | Many managers struggle with the natural desire to avoid unpleasant or confrontational situations. |

-Termination conversations are often emotional.
-The salesperson involved may respond angrily, look for someone to blame or lash out at others.
-They can also invite criticisms of management and leadership while emotions are running high – not an ideal time for feedback.
+Highly emotional reactions | The sales professional may respond angrily, look for someone to blame or lash out at others.
+They may also criticize business owners or management while emotions are high. |

-Firing someone tactfully: 7 best practices
+How to fire someone professionally: 7 best practices

 You might recall hearing about the CEO who fired 900 people on a Zoom call in 2021 – the negative press this received suggests it wasn’t the best decision.